HariGoutham/Syllabus/FE/TS.md

 - **Stay Updated**: Familiarize yourself with the latest trends and tools in TypeScript development.

 By focusing on these major topics and practical skills, you should be well-prepared for your upcoming interviews or practical applications in TypeScript development.
 Good luck!

+Enhancements to Consider
+While your guide is sufficient for most interviews, consider adding the following:

+TypeScript Utility Types: Topics like Partial, Required, Readonly, Record, Pick, and Omit are frequently used in real-world scenarios and interviews.
+Mapped Types: Understanding how to create and use mapped types for advanced type transformations.
+Conditional Types: Using conditional logic within types for dynamic type resolution.
+Module Resolution Strategies: Insights into how TypeScript resolves modules, including paths and baseUrl configuration.
+Integration with Frameworks: A deeper dive into using TypeScript with popular frameworks/libraries like Angular or Node.js.
+Performance and Optimization: Topics like how TypeScript compilation affects large projects, and best practices for improving performance.